solo-system/solo-system.github.io/documentation/microphones.md

 * TOC
 {:toc}

-# Microphones
+# Microphones and Soundcards

-This document covers microphones for the Solo.
+This document covers microphones and soundcards for the Solo.

 The Solo accepts most standard microphones: